Colombo crime family: The Castellammarese War

-Months after the D'Aquila murder, Masseria began a campaign to become capo di tutti capi in the United States, demanding tribute from the remaining three Mafia groups in New York City, which included the Reina family, the Castellammarese clan and the Profaci family.
-Castellammarese clan boss Maranzano began his own campaign to become "boss of bosses", which started the Castellammarese War.
+Months after the D'Aquila murder, Masseria began a campaign to become capo di tutti capi in the United States, demanding tribute from the remaining three Mafia groups in New York, including the Profaci family, the Castellammarese clan and the Reina family.
+Castellammarese boss Maranzano began his own campaign to become "boss of bosses", which started the Castellammarese War.

-Masseria, along with his ally Mineo, the new boss of the D'Aquila family, ordered the murder of Gaetano Reina.
-Masseria believed that Reina was going to support Maranzano in his fight to become the new boss of bosses.
-On February 26, 1930, Reina was murdered and Masseria appointed Joseph Pinzolo as the new boss of the Reina family.
+Masseria, along with his ally Manfredi Mineo, the new boss of the D'Aquila family, ordered the murder of Gaetano Reina, whom he believed to have sided with Maranzano.
+Following Reina's murder on February 26, 1930, Masseria appointed Joseph Pinzolo as the new boss of the Reina family.
 Profaci maintained a neutral stance, secretly supporting Maranzano.

-The Castellammarese War ended when Charles "Lucky" Luciano, a Masseria lieutenant, betrayed him to Maranzano by setting up the murder of Masseria on April 15, 1931.
+The war ended when Charles "Lucky" Luciano, a Masseria lieutenant, betrayed him to Maranzano by setting up Masseria's murder on April 15, 1931.
 Maranzano then declared himself the new capo di tutti capi in the United States.

 Within a few months, Maranzano and Luciano were plotting to kill each other.
 On September 10, 1931, Luciano had Maranzano killed.
-Rather than claim the title of capo di tutti capi, Luciano instead created the Mafia Commission.
-This established five independent Cosa Nostra families in New York City and 21 additional families across the United States that were regulated by a supreme Commission in New York.
+Rather than claim the title of capo di tutti capi for himself, Luciano retired the title and instead created the Commission, the American Mafia's governing body.
+This established five independent Cosa Nostra families in New York City and twenty-one additional families across the U.S., all of whom fell under the Commission's authority.
 Profaci and Magliocco were confirmed as boss and underboss, respectively, of what was now known as the Profaci crime family.